HakinCodes/Malaria-Detection/Documentation/malaria_documentation_summary .md

 <p>Malaria is a life-threatening disease.
 It’s typically transmitted through the bite of an infected <b>anopheles mosquito</b>.
 Infected mosquitoes carry the <b>plasmodium parasite</b>.
 When this mosquito bites you, the parasite is released into your bloodstream.
 It is considered as an endemic in many parts of the world.</p></n><p>Malaria detection is performed by examining a drop of the patient’s blood, spread out as a “blood smear” (red blood cell) on a microscope slide.
 This blog focuses on improving malaria detection from such patches segmented from the microscopic images of blood smears by introducing a deep convolutional neural network.
 Compared to the traditional methods that use tedious hand engineering feature extraction, the proposed method uses deep learning in an end-to-end arrangement that performs both feature extraction and classification directly from the raw segmented patches of the red blood smears.</p>

+<h3>SYMPTOMS OF MALARIA</h3>

+<p>A malaria infection is generally characterized by the following signs and symptoms:</p><br>
+<ul><li>Fever</li><li>Chills</li><li>Headache</li><li>Nausea and vomiting</li><li>Muscle pain and fatigue</li></ul><p>Other signs and symptoms may include:</p><ul><li>Sweating</li><li>Chest or abdominal pain</li><li>Cough</li></ul>

 <h3>RISK FACTOR</h3>

 <p>Malaria is commonly associated with poverty and has a major negative effect on economic development.
 In Africa, it is estimated to result in losses of <b>US$12 billion</b> a year due to increased healthcare costs, lost ability to work, and negative effects on tourism</p>

-<h3>SYMPTOMS OF MALARIA</h3>

-<p>A malaria infection is generally characterized by the following signs and symptoms:</p><br>
-<ul><li>Fever</li><li>Chills</li><li>Headache</li><li>Nausea and vomiting</li><li>Muscle pain and fatigue</li></ul><p>Other signs and symptoms may include:</p><ul><li>Sweating</li><li>Chest or abdominal pain</li><li>Cough</li></ul>

 <h3>How is Malaria diagnosed by pathologists?</h3>

 <p>Typically Malaria is diagnosed by microscopic examination of blood cells under the supervision of a pathologist.
 Red blood cells are examined using a microscope using blood films.
-The pathologists tries to find evidence of Malaria using past domain knowledge.
+The pathologists try to find evidence of Malaria using past domain knowledge.
 Typically, when a cell is infected with Malaria one can see distorted cell shapes which are also accompanied by certain blunt spots in the cell.</p>

 <h3>PROBLEM STATEMENT</h3>